-Final takeaway here, find people online that you want to be like.
+The final takeaway here, find people online that you want to be like.
 People others admire.
 People that are giving back to the world.
-And people that make an impact to you.
+And people that make an impact on you.
 In our program, Susan told us all to emulate the qualities we see in people at work we admire.
 By doing this, we begin to accumulate the traits we love about other people into ourselves.

 The same can be done on our daily feeds...continually adding the positive energy we want in our lives!

 It's been a while since writing an article about the journey to achievement we are all on.
 Lewis Howes tweeted something (click below to take a look) that I will never forget today, and will always do in the future.

 A few weeks ago, he was in Guatemala building schools.
 Tony Robbins recently released a book to help improve the financial lives of millions, while feeding even more.
 There are great people all around us.
 We have the most access to them ever thanks to technology.
 It's up to all of us to use it as we go on to achieve!

 You inspire me my man! https://t.co/FGRyhvgknW

 — Lewis Howes (@LewisHowes) March 21, 2017